Beaumont-Port Arthur: Ozone History

 The BPA nonattainment area did not monitor attainment of the 1997 eight-hour ozone standard by the June 15, 2007, deadline (based on data from 2004 through 2006).
-As a result, the EPA reclassified the area to moderate with a new attainment date of June 15, 2010.
-More information about this final action is available through the Federal Register .
+As a result, the EPA reclassified the area to moderate with a new attainment date of June 15, 2010 (73 FR 1431) .

 As a result of monitoring data (2005 through 2007) showing that the BPA nonattainment area was attaining the 1997 eight-hour ozone standard, the commission adopted a BPA SIP revision that included a request to redesignate the area to attainment and a demonstration of continued maintenance of the ozone standard.
-The BPA redesignation request and maintenance plan SIP revision was adopted on December 10, 2008, and approved by the EPA effective November 19, 2010.
+The BPA redesignation request and maintenance plan SIP revision was adopted on December 10, 2008, and approved by the EPA effective November 19, 2010 (75 FR 64675) .

 One-Hour Ozone Standard

 Note: In 1997, the one-hour ozone standard was replaced by the more protective eight-hour ozone standard.
 The one-hour standard has been revoked in all areas, though some former one-hour ozone nonattainment areas have continuing obligations to comply with the anti-backsliding requirements described in 40 CFR 51.905(a).